RobbeElsermans/FPGA_Project/docs/research.md

 I expect no dificulties to setting up this tutorial.
 However in my experience this happends rarely.

-## Update
-In the [GitHub repo](https://github.com/Digilent/Zybo-Z7-20-pcam-5c) we can see that there is a version for Vivado 2019.1 available.
-We're going to test that one out in the future.

 ## links I used